sbmaruf/p3-dataset-json-dump/README.md

 --num-proc 8
 ```

-This will create a json dumps for each of the dataset split of of P3 in $RAW_OUTPUT_DIR.
+This will create a json dump for each of the dataset split of P3 in $RAW_OUTPUT_DIR.